artsy/hokusai/docs/Command_Reference.md

   - `hokusai remote env unset` - Remove environment variables stored on the Kubernetes server
   - `hokusai remote env delete` - Delete the Kubernetes configmap object `{project_name}-environment`

-Note: Environment variables will be automatically injected into containers created by the `hokusai run` command but must be explicitly referenced in the stack container yaml definition using `envFrom`.
+Note: Environment variables will be automatically injected into containers created by the `hokusai run` command but must be explicitly referenced in the environment container yaml definition using `envFrom`.

 #### Working with deployments